Jill Biden shares memories of Sept. 11 as wife, sister, more

 He was turned away by Capitol police, who said there was a risk that the building was a target.

-Jill Biden said scores of lives were saved — including possibly her husband's — by the actions of everyone aboard United Airlines Flight 93.
+Jill Biden said in her interview that scores of lives were saved — including possibly her husband's — by the actions of everyone aboard United Airlines Flight 93.

-"That plane was headed for the U.S. Capitol and so I think it's important that every year we go to Shanksville and we remember those who fought: the flight attendants, the captains, the pilots, all of those who fought to save those lives," the first lady said in the interview.
+“That plane was headed for the U.S. Capitol, and so I think it’s important that every year we go to Shanksville and we remember those who fought: the flight attendants, the captains, the pilots, all of those who fought to save those lives,” the first lady said.

-She said her message Sunday would be, "We will never forget.
-We will never forget."
+She said her 9/11 message is, “We will never forget.
+We will never forget.”

 “There were so many things swirling that day because I was worried about Joe’s safety, but I just could not imagine that my sister was on one of those flights," the first lady said.